elastic/kibana/packages/kbn-plugin-generator/sao_template/template/README.md

 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
 Once you have completed that, use the following yarn scripts.

+  - `yarn kbn bootstrap`

+    Install dependencies and crosslink Kibana and all projects/plugins.

+    > ***IMPORTANT:*** Use this script instead of `yarn` to install dependencies when switching branches, and re-run it whenever your dependencies change.

   - `yarn start`

     Start kibana and have it include this plugin